 The second aspect is related to the ways of unlocking the characters.

-Some will be part of a group that is always available once unlocked, while others will be available in rotation in order to give the game development team the opportunity to keep the metagame fresh and fun or to try to remedy deadlock situations due to the use of optimized Pokémon and Equipment configurations once a "Pro" scene is created.
+Some will be part of a group that is always available once unlocked, while others will be available in rotation to allow the game development team to keep the metagame fresh and fun or to try to remedy deadlock situations due to the use of optimized Pokémon and Equipment configurations once a "Pro" scene is created.

 Returning to the available Pokémon, these will be unlockable by purchasing specific licenses as rewards or through the use of in-game currency.
 Or with Real Currency converted to In-Game currency.

-These licenses are quite expensive in terms of in-game currency also due to the fact that the rewards for the level up that we have seen previously are not scalable with our growth in game.
+These licenses are quite expensive in terms of in-game currency also because the rewards for the level up that we have seen previously are not scalable with our growth in-game.

 Therefore many players rely on the second method with a possible outlay of up to around a hundred dollars.

-Third important point to deepen is that related to the equipment for our Pokèmon.
-In this case we are not talking about the cosmetic elements but about the equipments that affects the enhancement of our pokémon such as the increase in life points or the speed of movement.
+The third important point to deepen is related to the equipment for our Pokèmon.
+In this case, we are not talking about the cosmetic elements but about the pieces of equipment that affects the enhancement of our pokémon such as the increase in life points or the speed of movement.

 One of the principles of MOBAs is to provide all players with characters with the same characteristics at the beginning of the game (except dark mechanics to benefit new players to make the difference between new players and pro players less oppressive) and provide bonuses and items temporary as rewards for positive game actions such as eliminating an opponent or winning a strategic position.

 Pokèmon Unite, on the other hand, provides the ability to upgrade Pokémon before entering battle, creating a substantial difference between those who have access to greater resources than those who have not upgraded their Pokémon yet.